hungsu/digital_garden/src/site/notes/My favourite blogs.md

 ## The ones I love the most

 - [Andy's working notes](https://notes.andymatuschak.org/About_these_notes) by [[People/Andy Matuschak\|Andy Matuschak]]  is extremely enjoyable to read.
-He writes short notes that are easy to digest, presenting them with the  [[Sliding panes\|Sliding panes]] UI pattern for you to keep track of where you came from.
+He writes short notes that are easy to digest, presenting them with the  [[Concepts/scrollable tiling window manager\|sliding panes]] UI pattern for you to keep track of where you came from.
 He also posts long form articles on his [blog](https://andymatuschak.org/books/).
 - [Essays](https://www.gwern.net/index) by [[People/Gwern Branwen\|Gwern Branwen]] is a marvelous and unique part of the internet.
 Spectacularly well researched posts, that have taught me a lot about how impactful and different a well written blog post is than an atomic note, and many other things.
 Almost frustratingly, Gwern is almost never wrong about anything.
  - [The Garden](https://maggieappleton.com/garden) by [[People/Maggie Appleton\|Maggie Appleton]] is **beautiful** and *insightful*.
 Maggie herself is a UI designer and illustrator whose work you have likely seen before, and thus her site features gorgeous [[typography\|typography]] and charming illustrations throughout.
  - [Wonderful things](https://www.hanselman.com/blog/) by Scott Hanselman I have read for many years.
 He posts less frequently these days, but his content stays relevant for a long time.
 There are a small amount of ads and sponsorships throughout but they are easy to ignore.